 - Be physically active – even for 30 minutes a day: Physical activity has been linked to a reduced risk of colon cancer.

-- Get immunized: Vaccines such as HPV vaccine and Hepatitis B vaccine help protect the body against some cancer types such as cervical and liver cancer.
+- Get immunized: Vaccines such as the HPV vaccine and Hepatitis B vaccine help protect the body against some cancer types such as cervical and liver cancer.

 - Be in the know of your family medical history and get a regular cancer screening.
 Sharing is caring.